-Specialising in running & sports injury as a UKA coach and Head Coach at Tavistock A.C.
+Specialising in running and sports injury as a UKA coach and Head Coach at Tavistock A.C.

 I have a strong passion not just for Physiotherapy but also sport in general.
-As a keen, competative runner myself, I understand what it feels like to be injured.
+As a keen and competitive runner myself, I understand what it feels like to be injured.

-This drives me to keep my patients/ athletes training and competing where ever possible and to enable people to achieve the absolute best that they are capable of.
+This drives me to keep my patients/athletes training and competing wherever possible and to enable people to achieve the absolute best that they are capable of.

 With over 10 years of experience coaching athletics and competing myself plus 5 years dealing with soft tissue injuries, I have built up a wealth of experience dealing with running-related injuries and those related to triathlon as well.